 By default, XPS will set JTAG clock as FPGA startup clock.
 This is perfectly fine if we are using a JTAG adapter such as Xilinx Platform Cable – USB for programming the FPGA.
 But to use Mimas V2 Configuration utility, we need to set startup clock to CCLK instead of JTAGCLK.
 To do this, go to the “Project” tab right next to the “IP Catalog” tab in XPS and open the Bitgen Options file “etc/bitgen.ut”.
 Change the line “-g StartUpClk:JTAGCLK” to “-g StartUpClk:CCLK”.
 Save the file click on the “Generate Bitstream” button on the left to compile the system and build the bitstream.
 This step may take a few minutes to a few tens of minutes depending on the speed of your computer.

 Once the bit file is generated successfully, click on the “Export Design” button on the toolbar on the left.
 Click on the “Export Only” button on the window that pops up.
-This step will export all necessary files for creating a SDK project in to a convenient directory (usually inside SDK\SDK_Export\hw under the current project directory).
+This step will export all necessary files for creating an SDK project into a convenient directory (usually inside SDK\SDK_Export\hw under the current project directory).
 At this point, we have the hardware system ready.
 This is more or less equivalent to having a microprocessor/microcontroller board without and code written for it.
 So our next step is to write some code and build it.

-Creating Application program for Microblaze
+Creating an Application program for Microblaze

 We will use Xilinx SDK to write and compile code for the hardware platform we just built.
-Xilinx SDK is an Eclipse based IDE that can create, build, debug and maintain projects for Xilinx Microblaze based platforms.
+Xilinx SDK is an Eclipse-based IDE that can create, build, debug and maintain projects for Xilinx Microblaze based platforms.
 To start SDK, go to All Programs > Xilinx Design Tools > EDK and select “Xilinx Software Development Kit”.
 When asked to choose a workspace, enter a convenient directory where you would like the projects files to be stored.
 To create a new SDK project, select “New Application Project” from File menu.
 You will be presented with a window like shown below.

 Select create new from the Hardware Platform combo box.
 A new window will appear where we need to create a new Hardware Project.